Worried you are a bad person? Or that someone you know, like a boss or ex, is showing signs of Machiavellianism?

 What is Machiavellianism?

-Machiavellianism in psychology refers to a personality trait which sees a person so focused on their own interests they will manipulate, deceive, and exploit others to achieve their goals.
+Machiavellianism in psychology refers to a personality trait that sees a person so focused on their own interests they will manipulate, deceive, and exploit others to achieve their goals.

-Machiavellianism is one of the traits in what is called the ‘Dark Triad’, the other two being narcissism and psychopathy.
+Machiavellianism is one of the traits in what is called the ‘Dark Triad’.
+The other two in the triad being narcissism and psychopathy.

-The term itself derives from a reference to the infamous Niccolò Machiavelli, a diplomat and philosopher in the Renaissance whose most well-known work became ‘The Prince” (Il Principe).
-This notorious book espoused his views that strong rulers should be harsh with their subjects and enemies, and that glory and survival justified any means, even ones that were considered immoral and brutal.
+The term itself comes from a reference to the infamous Niccolò Machiavelli.
+A diplomat and philosopher in the Renaissance, his most well-known work became ‘The Prince” (Il Principe).
+This notorious book shared his views that strong rulers should be harsh with their subjects and enemies.
+It suggests glory and survival were justified any means, even ones that were considered immoral and brutal.

 By the late 16th century “Machiavellianism” became a popular word to describe the art of being deceptive to get ahead.

-But it wasn’t a psychological term until the 1970s, when two social psychologists, Richard Christie and Florence L. Geis, developed what they called “the Machiavellianism Scale”.
-A personality inventory that is still used as the main assessement tool for Machaivellianism, this scale is now called ‘the Mach-IV test”.
+But it wasn’t a psychological term until the 1970s.
+This was when two social psychologists, Richard Christie and Florence L. Geis, developed what they called “the Machiavellianism Scale”.
+A personality inventory that is still used as the main assessement tool, this scale is now called ‘the Mach-IV test”.